ACC is a Crown entity. It's governed by a Board that is responsible to the Minister for ACC. The Chief Executive reports to the Board.

 Honourable Iain Lees-Galloway

-Minister for ACC, Minister of Immigration and Minister for Workplace Relations and Safety.
+Minister for ACC, Minister of Immigration, Minister for Workplace Relations and Safety and Deputy Leader of the House.

 Scott started his role as Chief Executive of ACC on 1 May 2013.
 He's a seasoned Chief Executive and insurance professional.
 He got his global leadership and governance experience through a career working in many countries and cultures.